cgaray/basketballsim/BUG-FIXES-SUMMARY.md

 - ❌ 4 clicks to add player by position
 - ❌ Manual team building only
 - ❌ Duplicate players (Bernard King x3)
+- ❌ No way to load saved teams
+- ❌ No way to delete teams

 ### After:
 - ✅ Save keeps team (yay!)